KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ip by fewieden](https://github.com/fewieden/MMM-ip)

 1. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+2. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-IPCam by RedNax67](https://github.com/RedNax67/MMM-IPCam)